 Under the Terms of Employment (Information) Act 1994, employees are entitled to be provided with a written statement of their terms and conditions of employment- including working hours.
 Once provided to the employee, the Company is generally not entitled to unilaterally change these contractual conditions unless the right to amend working hours, increase working shifts or change days is expressly referred to in the contract or written statement.

 The employer should meet with the employee and discuss the requirements of the Company and the necessity of the changes to her working hours.
-If the
+If the employee is amenable to the change, her consent to the changes would remedy any likely issues.
+Once

 Already a subscriber?